vuestorefront/vue-storefront/packages/core/docs/README.md

 If you are new to Vue Storefront, you should know that it's an **e-commerce frontend framework** based on [Nuxt.js](https://nuxtjs.org/).
 It can work with almost any API backend, allowing you to connect not only to e-commerce platforms but also headless CMS, auth providers, payment gateways, and much more.

-Don't believe it?
-See the list of ready-to-use [Integrations](/integrations/) that gets longer every month.
+If you need proof, see the list of ready-to-use [Integrations](/integrations/) that gets longer every month.

 ## Why Vue Storefront